 5. Use Legal Guidance

-If you’ve been refused once, the likelihood of being refused again increases — unless you get help.
+If you’ve been refused once, the likelihood of being refused again increases, unless you get help.
+Legal guidance is now even more critical due to stricter minimum income and suitability rules affecting 2026 applications .
 At Salam Immigration, we offer refusal assessments to analyse your letter, recommend a path forward, and help you rebuild your case for maximum impact.

 Frequently Asked Questions

-As of 2025, the unmarried partner visa UK success rate is estimated to be between 76% and 81%.
+As of early 2026, the unmarried partner visa UK success rate is estimated to be between 73% and 80% following the trends set by broader family visa rates.
 This varies depending on the quality of the application, completeness of evidence, and whether legal guidance was used.
 Applicants who provide strong cohabitation evidence and meet all requirements tend to experience a much higher success rate than those who submit DIY applications with gaps.

 Why is the unmarried partner visa UK success rate lower than that of married partner visas?

 The unmarried partner visa UK success rate tends to be slightly lower than that of married or civil partner visas because applicants face a higher burden of proof.
 Unlike marriage certificates, evidence of a “genuine and subsisting relationship” in unmarried partner visa applications is more subjective and often scrutinised more heavily by UKVI.
-Failure to demonstrate continuous cohabitation, financial eligibility, or relationship depth can result in refusal.
+The removal of mandatory 2-year cohabitation allows more flexibility, but applicants must now provide alternative robust evidence to meet the higher scrutiny.

 What are the most common reasons for a low unmarried partner visa UK success rate?

-Key factors reducing the unmarried partner visa UK success rate in 2025 include:
+Key factors reducing the unmarried partner visa UK success rate include:

 - Inadequate evidence of cohabitation over 2+ years